Maja Šuput: Business ventures

 Šuput co-founded the lifestyle brand Majushka with her former husband Nenad Tatarinov in 2018, initially selling custom-designed microphones before expanding into children’s products such as coloring books, diaries, makeup, and dolls.
 Following their divorce in 2025, the company was renamed Fun Animation d.o.o., while Šuput continues to manage two other active companies, Šuput d.o.o. and Dobra djevojka d.o.o., focused on publishing and artistic production, respectively.

 Personal life

 Her father Boris died in October 2018.
 On 12 May 2019, Šuput married a businessman, Nenad Tatarinov, at a private ceremony in Istria.
-On 17 March 2021, she gave birth to a son named Bloom. Šuput and Tatrinov divorced in 2025.
+On 17 March 2021, she gave birth to a son named Bloom. Šuput and Tatarinov divorced in 2025.

 Šuput has publicly expressed her support towards the LGBT community; she performed at a gay wedding in 2016.
 In a 2018 interview with Dalibor Petko for CMC, she said: "I am a bit of a gay icon here in Croatia".